equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	forward model.
 The valid values are:

 	* ASCII - This is just text file with formatted numbers.
-	* ASCII_TEMPLATE - An plain text file with formatted numbers, and an arbitrary header/footer.
+	* ASCII_TEMPLATE - A plain text file with formatted numbers, and an arbitrary header/footer.
 	* BINARY_FLOAT - A vector of binary float numbers.
 	* BINARY_DOUBLE - A vector of binary double numbers.